-rc ls - List the requests currently handled by the PoolManager rc ls[<regularExpression>][-w]
+rc ls - List the requests currently handled by the PoolManager cm Is cm ls - List information about the pools in the cost module cache.

+'''

+rc ls[<regularExpression>][-w]

+'''

 Lists all requests currently handled by the pool manager.
 With the option -w only the requests currently waiting for a response are listed.
 Only requests satisfying the regular expression are shown.